telerik/winforms-docs/dock/loading-and-saving-layouts/tutorial-saving-and-loading-layout-and-content.md

 {{endregion}}

-Please note that the names of the types of the UserControls are important, because these names will actually give the names of the HostWindows that will be created to host the UserControls.
-The names of the HostWindows will be later used during the process of loading the content.
+Please note that the names of the types of the **UserControls** are important, because these names will actually give the names of the **HostWindows** that will be created to host the **UserControls**.
+The names of the **HostWindows** will be later used during the process of loading the content.

 ![dock-loading-and-saving-layouts-tutorial-saving-and-loading-layout-content 004](images/dock-loading-and-saving-layouts-tutorial-saving-and-loading-layout-content004.png)